imohitmayank/a_lazy_data_science_guide/docs/machine_learning/clustering.md

-!!! warning
+!!! note
-    This page is still ongoing modifications.
-Please check back after some time or [contact me](mailto:mohitmayank1@gmail.com) if it has been a while!
-Sorry for the inconvinence :pray:
+    This page is still not complete and new sections might get added later.
+That said, the existing content is ready to be consumed. 👍

 ## Introduction